The Good Farm LLC

 Primary Contact: Aimee Good

-Internship informationGeneral Farm Description: The Good Farm is an 18 acre family farm raising certified organic produce for a 200+ member traditional CSA, offering both on-farm pickup and delivery to 7 pickup sites in the surrounding community.
+Internship informationGeneral Farm Description: The Good Farm is an 18 acre family farm raising certified organic produce for a 250 member traditional CSA, offering both on-farm pickup and delivery to 7 pickup sites in the surrounding community.
 We provide a diverse weekly share from June - November, with many extra share options, and a small on-farm store and Upick garden.
-Over 70% of members return every year.
-All produce for the CSA shares is grown on the farm, primarily field-grown though we do utilize 2 high tunnels for season extension.
-Extra shares such as eggs, cheese, mushrooms, coffee, and fruit are provided by our local farm friends & neighbors.
-With over 20 years of experience, farmers John and Aimee Good have over 20 years of experience growing organic produce for CSA shares.
-We are committed to training farm apprentices in all aspects of production and running a farm business, and have had several apprentices go on to start farms of their own.
+Over 70% of members return every year, which is the primary metric of a successful CSA program.
+All produce for the CSA shares is grown on the farm, primarily field-grownm, with 2 high tunnels for season extension.
+Extra shares such as eggs, cheese, mushrooms, coffee, and fruit are provided by our local farmers & producers.
+With over 20 years of experience, farmers John and Aimee Good are committed to training farm apprentices in all aspects of production and running a farm business.
+Several former apprentices are now operating successful farms of their own, and others are working in the agriculture industry.

 CRAFT Member Farm?
 Yes